Historical Football Kits

 Background

-The modern club can trace its roots back to a church club, Victoria FC, founded in 1877, but which folded after nine years.
-After another local team Blackpool St John’s rejected a proposal to drop the denominational title and become a town team, supporters of re-forming a team bearing the town’s name met at the Stanley Arms in July 1887 and Blackpool Football Club as we know it today was formed.
-A year later the club was accepted into the Lancashire League, winning the title in the 1893/94 season.
-The seaside resort was then in its Victorian heyday and bursting with confidence and after a couple of unsuccessful attempts to join The Football League, the club's application was finally accepted in 1896.
-By this time Blackpool had played in a variety of kits, such as blue and red and white, but had worn their blue and white stripes for some time and were known as ’The Merry Stripes’.
+The club can trace its roots back to a church team, Victoria FC, founded in 1877 which folded after nine years.
+After another local team, Blackpool St John’s, rejected a proposal to drop the denominational title and represent the town, supporters in favour of re-forming Victoria met at the Stanley Arms in July 1887 and Blackpool Football Club as we know it today was formed.
+A year later the team was accepted into the Lancashire League, winning the title in the 1893/94 season.
+The seaside resort was then in its Victorian heyday and bursting with confidence.
+After a couple of unsuccessful attempts to join the Football League, Blackpool's application was finally accepted in 1896.
+The team played in blue and white shirts and were known as ’The Merry Stripes’.
 In 1899, Blackpool lost their League status after finishing third from bottom of Division Two.
 A merger with local rivals South Shore FC followed in December 1899 with the united club taking over South Shore's newly acquired Bloomfield Road ground.
-A year later Blackpool were re-admitted to Division Two and the start of the 1901/02 season saw the club begin its permanent association with Bloomfield Road.
+A year later Blackpool were re-blackpool fc crest 1908admitted to Division Two and the start of the 1901/02 season saw the club begin its permanent association with Bloomfield Road.
+The team played in red for the first time against West Bromwich Albion on 26 October 1901, the new shirts having been "supplied by a Mr Donnelly of Foxhall Road."
+(G) Red was the colour of choice until the outbreak of war in 1914.
+A crest appeared on the team's jerseys in 1908-09, which appears to be a monogram on a shield.

 The 1914-15 season was played out against the background of war and in August 1914, a large number of Belgian refugees arrived in Blackpool.
 As a gesture of support, the football club adopted the red, black and yellow colours of the Belgian flag.
 This attractive kit may have only lasted a single season, the team turning out in white shirts and navy blue shorts for the first game of 1915-16.
-They wore this outfit when league football resumed in 1919 and became known locally as "The Lilywhites," a nickname they shared with local rivals Preston North End.
+They wore this outfit when league football resumed in 1919 and became known blackpool fc crest 1923as "The Lilywhites," a nickname they shared with local rivals Preston North End.

-I am grateful to Gerry Wolstenholme who has added considerable detail to this article.
+I am grateful to Gerry Wolstenholme and Peter Gillatt who have added considerable detail to this section.

 Sources